Sous-régione: ente di decentramento regionale di Udine

 ★★★

-Tour (2 h 30):traduction alternative
+Tour (2 h 30):pas de traduction disponible

 04 - 6m left bank, before the bridge, bolt

-05 - 5m right bank, directly under the bridge, bolt
+05 - 5m right bank, directly under the bridge, bolt.

 06 - 7m right bank, into a turbulent pool, bolt (possible jump, not verified)